Thalidomide scandal: Germany

 In East Germany, thalidomide was rejected by the Central Committee of Experts for the Drug Traffic in the GDR, and was never approved for use.
-There are no known thalidomide babies born in East Germany.
+There are no known thalidomide children born in East Germany.
 Meanwhile, in West Germany, it took some time before the increase in dysmelia at the end of the 1950s was connected with thalidomide.
 In 1958, Karl Beck, a former pediatric doctor in Bayreuth, wrote an article in a local newspaper claiming a relationship between nuclear weapons testing and cases of dysmelia in children.
-Based on this, FDP whip Erich Mende requested an official statement from the federal government.
+Based on this, FDP leader Erich Mende requested an official statement from the federal government.
 For statistical reasons, the main data series used to research dysmelia cases started by chance at the same time as the approval date for thalidomide.
 After the Nazi regime with its Law for the Prevention of Hereditarily Diseased Offspring used mandatory statistical monitoring to commit various crimes, western Germany had been very reluctant to monitor congenital disorders in a similarly strict way.
 The parliamentary report rejected any relation with radioactivity and the abnormal increase of dysmelia.
 Also the DFG research project installed after the Mende request was not helpful.
 The project was led by pathologist Franz Büchner, who ran the project to propagate his teratological theory.
 Büchner saw lack of healthy nutrition and behavior of the mothers as being more important than genetic reasons.
 Furthermore, it took a while to appoint a Surgeon General in Germany; the Federal Ministry of Health was not founded until 1962, some months after thalidomide was banned from the market.
-In West Germany approximately 2,500 babies were born with birth defects from thalidomide.
+In West Germany approximately 2,500 children were born with birth defects from thalidomide.